On an extension of the universal monodromy representation for $\mathbb{P}^1\backslash\{0,1,\infty\}$: The extension of the monodromy representation

 It is evident from the topology that $\Lambda$ is exactly the group of {\em all} such linear fractional automorphisms of $\Pomt$.

 Note that these transformations necessarily permute the real tangential basepoints, as is also immediate from the above explicit description.
-In fact, the elements of $\Lambda$ are characterized by the corresponding permutations of the symbols $0$, $1$ and $\infty$: We have \begin{lemma} \end{lemma} \begin{proof} The proof is elementary, for example identifying $(\lambda \mapsto 1-\lambda)$ with the transposition $(01)$, and $\left(\lambda \mapsto \frac{\lambda}{\lambda-1}\right)$ with $(1 \infty)$. \end{proof}
+In fact, the elements of $\Lambda$ are characterized by the corresponding permutations of the symbols $0$, $1$ and $\infty$ so that also $\Lambda \simeq S_3$.

 Once and for all fix isomorphisms

 by identifying the respective generators

 and